FlavioKde/S108javaLambdas/README.md

 Have more than 5 characters

 ✔ Exercise 3: Print All Months
-Create a list of all months of the year

-Print each item using a lambda expression
+Create a list of all months of the year.
+Print each item using a lambda expression.

 ✔ Exercise 4: Method Reference
-Print the list from Exercise 3 again, but this time using a method reference
+Print the list from Exercise 3 again, but this time using a method reference.

 ✔ Exercise 5: Pi Functional Interface
-Create a FunctionalInterface with a method getPiValue() that returns a double
+Create a FunctionalInterface with a method getPiValue() that returns a double.

-Instantiate it via a lambda with the value 3.1415
+Instantiate it via a lambda with the value 3.1415.
+Print the result.

-Print the result

 ✔ Exercise 6: Sort Mixed List (Ascending)
-Create a list of numbers and strings

-Sort strings from shortest to longest
+Create a list of numbers and strings.
+Sort strings from shortest to longest.

 ✔ Exercise 7: Sort Mixed List (Descending)
-Sort the same list from longest to shortest
+Sort the same list from longest to shortest.

 ✔ Exercise 8: Reverse String with Lambda
-Create a FunctionalInterface with reverse(String) -> String
+Create a FunctionalInterface with reverse(String) -> String.

-Inject a lambda that reverses any input string

-Call it and print the result
+Inject a lambda that reverses any input string.
+Call it and print the result.

 🔸 LEVEL 2: INTERMEDIATE STREAM OPERATIONS
 ✔ Exercise 1: Filter Names Starting with 'A'